A representation formula of the viscosity solution of the contact Hamilton-Jacobi equation and its applications: Introduction and main results

 \subsection{The Aubry set}

 We denote by $\mathcal S_-$ and $\mathcal S_+$ the set of all backward weak KAM solutions and the set of all forward weak KAM solutions of (\ref{E}) respectively.
 See Appendix \ref{swv} for their definitions and relations with viscosity solutions.
-In the discussion below, we need to introduce the following assumption \begin{itemize} \item [\textbf{(S):}] The set $\mathcal S_-$ is nonempty.
-Namely, (\ref{E}) admits a viscosity solution. \end{itemize}
+In the discussion below, we need to introduce the following assumption \begin{itemize} \item [\textbf{(S):}] the contact HJ equation (\ref{E}) admits a solution. \end{itemize}

 \begin{definition} Let $u_-\in \mathcal{S}_-$, $u_+\in \mathcal{S}_+$.
 We define the projected Aubry set with respect to $u_-$ by